 The SPG9000 has multiple independent audio tone generators that can be embedded into the SDI signals and output as ST 2110-30 IP streams.
-A special audio/video pattern can be used to measure A/V delay on a companion PRISM monitor.

 Using the Networked Media Open Specifications (NMOS) developed by the Advanced Media Workflow Association (AMWA), the SPG9000 can function as a media device in an IP network.

 Using the Discovery & Registration API (IS-04), the SPG9000 can register as a node with sender capabilities.
 Using the Device Connection Management API (IS-05), receivers can automatically configure IP connections to receive IP streams for test signal content (video, audio, and data).

 The SPG9000 includes several tools to facilitate easy integration with modern management systems and monitoring dashboards.